The new Netgear Orbi RBKE960 series — currently available as a 3-pack Orbi RBKE963 — is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 So, with it, it seems Netgear has decided to turn a new page in its business model.
 And whatever the new approach is, it can be a slippery slope.

-That said if you want fast performance and ease of use above all else.
-And that means you’d ignore the high initial cost, the potential privacy risks, the likely chance of having to pay more down the line, or simply the fact you might not be able to use the product the way you’d generally assume you can; the Orbi RBKE960 will make an excellent buy.
-Get it!
+That said if you want fast performance and ease of use above all else — a big if that implies you’d ignore the high initial cost, the potential privacy risks, the likely chance of having to pay more down the line, or simply the fact you might not be able to use the product the way you’d generally assume you can — the Orbi RBKE960 will make an excellent buy.

 Or you can wait a bit for the price to go down or keep looking.
-There will be plenty of options comes 2022, and Wi-Fi 6E is still in a very early stage anyway.
+There soon will be plenty of other options, and Wi-Fi 6E is still in a very early stage anyway.